 What is Google Ads?

-Google Ads, formerly known as Google Adwords, is a form of online marketing that focuses on pay per click data.
+Google Ads, formerly Google Adwords, is a form of online marketing focusing on pay per click data.

 For example, if you are using Google Ads for your company and a searcher looks for one of your keywords in your designated location, your website will show in the search results.
 Typically, your site will have a prominent location and stand out from other listings.

 If the searcher clicks on your advertisement, Google records this, and it counts among your clicks.
 Google determines the amount you pay for your Google Ad and preferred location by the number of clicks your ad receives.

 Why would I want to pay per click?

 Why you should pay for Google Ads is a common question with a few answers, including:

 - A Competitive edge – Approximately 60% of searchers click on the top three results on the results page.
 By paying to put your ad on top and making it stand out, you are gleaning clicks from other listings.

 - Speedy results – Your ad will begin attracting attention right away.
 These results are in contrast to the nature of SEO, which takes time to develop (more on that later).

 - Easy to track – Google Ads is constantly tracking activity, so you are able to find out important statistics as they relate to your ads and searcher responses.